diecatiamonteiro/final-project-mern/README.md

 - As an artist, I want to register and receive a verification email.
 I am redirected to homepage.
 - As an artist, I want to be able to change my password using a verification link in my email that redirects me to user dashboard with the open change password modal.
-- As an artist, I want to create a profile so that I can showcase my work and attract venue opportunities.
+- As an artist, I want to create a profile so that I can showcase my work and attract venues.
 - As an artist, I want to upload links and photos to my profile so that venues can see examples of my performances.
 - As an artist, I want to be able to set my availability in my calendar in the user dashboard.
-- As an artist, I want to browse available venues and see their available gig dates and revenue split so that I can decide whether to make a booking.
+- As an artist, I want to browse all venues and see their available gig dates and revenue split so that I can decide whether to make a booking.
 - As an artist, I want to browse other artists.
-- As an artist, I want to receive bookings from venues via my calendar.
+- As an artist, I want to receive bookings from venues via my booking calendar on my profile page.
-- As an artist, I want to book venues via the venue's calendar.
+- As an artist, I want to book venues via the venue's booking calendar on their profile page.
 - As an artist, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
 - As an artist, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
 - As an artist, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
-- As an artist, I want to contact the venue via email once booking is confirmed.
+- As an artist, I want to contact the venue via an email form once booking is confirmed.
 Users can always access each other's social media.
 - As an artist, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
 - As an artist, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
 - As an artist, I want to favourite artists and venues.

 ### Venue User Stories

-- As a venue owner, I want to register and receive a verification email.
+- As a venue, I want to register and receive a verification email.
 I am redirected to homepage.
-- As an venue owner, I want to be able to change my password using a verification link in my email that redirects me to user dashboard with the open change password modal.
+- As a venue, I want to be able to change my password using a verification link in my email that redirects me to user dashboard with the open change password modal.
-- As a venue owner, I want to create a profile so that artists can learn about my venue and available gigs.
+- As a venue, I want to create a profile so that artists can learn about my venue and available gig dates.
-- As a venue owner, I want to upload photos of my venue so that artists can see the performance space.
+- As a venue, I want to upload photos of my venue so that artists can see the performance space.
-- As a venue owner, I want to be able to set my availability in my calendar in the user dashboard.
+- As a venue, I want to be able to set my availability in my calendar in the user dashboard.
-- As a venue owner, I want to define the revenue split on my profile.
+- As a venue, I want to define the revenue split on my profile.
-- As a venue owner, I want to browse other venues.
+- As a venue, I want to browse all artists and see their available gig dates and music so that I can decide whether to make a booking.
-- As a venue owner, I want to browse available artists.
+- As a venue, I want to browse other venues.
-- As a venue owner, I want to receive bookings from artists via my calendar.
+- As a venue, I want to receive bookings from artists via my booking calendar on my profile page.
-- As a venue owner, I want to book artists via the artist's calendar.
+- As a venue, I want to book artists via the artist's booking calendar on their profile page.
-- As a venue owner, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
+- As a venue, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
-- As a venue owner, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
+- As a venue, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
-- As a venue owner, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
+- As a venue, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
-- As a venue owner, I want to contact the venue via email once booking is confirmed.
+- As a venue, I want to contact the artist via an email form once booking is confirmed.
 Users can always access each other's social media.
-- As a venue owner, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
+- As a venue, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
-- As a venue owner, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
+- As a venue, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
-- As a venue owner, I want to favourite artists and venues.
+- As a venue, I want to favourite artists and venues.

 ### Guest User Stories

 - As a guest, I want to see a homepage explaining how The Greenroom works so that I understand the platform's purpose before signing up.
-Registered users can also do that.
+Registered users can also see this.
 - As a guest, I want to access the registration and login pages so that I can create an account when I'm ready.
-- As a guest, I want to browse venues so that I can explore potential performance spaces before signing up.
-I cannot make bookings nor email venues.
-But I can see their social media links.
+- As a guest, I want to browse all venues so that I can explore potential performance spaces before signing up.
-- As a guest, I want to browse artists so that I can see the types of performers available on the platform.
-I cannot make bookings nor email artists.
-But I can see their social media links.
+- As a guest, I want to browse all artists so that I can see the types of performers available on the platform.
 - As a guest, I want to see individual venue and artist profiles so that I can get a sense of the platform.
-I cannot make bookings nor email artists/venues.
-But I can see their social media links.
+I cannot make bookings nor email artists/venues but I can see their social media links.

 ## 3. Pages in the FE

 - **Register Page**: Sign up for an account
 - **Login Page**: Securely log in
-- **Homepage**: Explain how platform works and have a glimpse of what users can expect
+- **Homepage**: Explain how platform works and have a glimpse of what users can
-- **All Venues Page**: Browse all venues available for gigs
-- **All Artists Page**: Browse all the artists available for performance
-- **Individual Venue Page**: Venue profile with name, description, venue type, media, photos, opening times, location, revenue split, social links, reviews, and calendar
-- **Individual Artist Page**: Artist profile with name, bio, performance type, media, photos, social links, reviews, and calendar
-- **Favourites Page**: User can view their favourite artists/venues
-- **User Dashboard**:
-  - **My Account**: Email, first name, last name, password.
-Ability to edit all data and delete account.
+  - **My Account**: Profile type, first name, last name, email, password.
+Ability to edit all data, change password and delete account.
-  - **My Profile**: Artistic name/venue name, description, profile picture, calendar availability, media links, images, and social links.
+  - **My Profile**: Artistic name/venue name, description, profile picture, performance type, genre, images, social links, media links, and calendar availability.
 Address, revenue split, opening times and performing times for venues only.
 Ability to edit all data.
-  - **My Bookings** - Received (to accept, decline) & sent (with option to edit booking date, only enabled until booking is accepted).
+  - **My Bookings**: Received bookings (to accept or decline) & sent bookings (with option to edit booking date, only enabled until booking is accepted).
 If accepted, booking moves to My Gigs and an email is sent to the other party.
-If declined, booking remains in DB but dissappears from dashboard (soft delete) and an email is sent to the other party.
+If declined, booking is removed from dashboard but remains in DB (soft delete) and an email is sent to the other party.
-  - **My Gigs** - Booking cards with option to cancel.
-If cancelled, booking remains in DB but dissappears from dashboard (soft delete) and an email is sent to the other party.
+  - **My Gigs** - Gig cards with option to message other party via email form or to cancel.
+If cancelled, booking is removed from dashboard but remains in DB (soft delete) and an email is sent to the other party.
 - **Not Found Page**: A 404 page for invalid URLs

 ## 4. Data Structure (MongoDB & Mongoose)